 Ingredients

-- 1 cup all-purpose flour (or alternative flour)
+- 1 cup flour

 - 2 large eggs

-- 2 teaspoons baking powder
+- 2 teaspoon baking powder

-- 2 tablespoons sugar
+- 2 tablespoon sugar

 - ½ teaspoon salt

-- 2 tablespoons butter or oil (for cooking)
+- 2 tablespoon butter or oil

 Directions